aranggitoar/interlinear-bible-simple-editor/README.md

 [here](https://github.com/benihyangbaik/aist/blob/main/README.en.md#cheap-to-compute).

 ## **Technology**
-Because of the urgent need of this application, it is made to be simple.
-It also needs to be portable.
-So the web technologies (React library for the functionality and interface and TypeScript for easier debugging) and Electron as the wrapper for desktop GUIs are used.
+Because of the urgent need of this application, it is made to be simple and portable.
+So the web technologies (React library for the functionality and interface and TypeScript for easier debugging), Electron as the wrapper for desktop use, and Webpack as the bundler for web use are utilized.
 The fonts used are [SBL Biblit](https://www.sbl-site.org/educational/BiblicalFonts_SBLBibLit.aspx).